boomerdigital/resolv-robust/README.md

 A few things we have learned from this:

-1. In general the Resolv library results in a faster lookup than the system Resolv.
+1. In general the Resolv library results in a faster lookup than the system resolving.
 This was expected in a threaded environment as the Resolv library was designed for a threaded environment.
 But it is also generally true for a single thread environment.
 Due to random fluctionations the system library sometimes is faster but generally the Resolv will be.